NCAC men's basketball tournament

 The NCAC men's basketball tournament is the annual conference basketball championship tournament for the NCAA Division III North Coast Athletic Conference.
 The tournament has been held annually since 1985.
 It is a single-elimination tournament and seeding is based on regular season records.

-The winner, declared conference champion, receives the NCAC's automatic bid to the NCAA Men's Division III Basketball Championship.
+The winner receives the NCAC's automatic bid to the NCAA Men's Division III Basketball Championship.

-With 15 titles, Wooster are the most successful team.
+With sixteen titles, Wooster are the most successful team.